oddbird/sass/spec/syntax.md

 ### Parsing Text

-This algorithm takes a string `text` and a syntax `syntax` ("indented", "scss", or "sass"), and returns a Sass abstract syntax tree.
+This algorithm takes a string `text` and a syntax `syntax` ("indented", "css", or "scss"), and returns a Sass abstract syntax tree.

-* If `syntax` is "indented", return the result of parsing `text` as the indented syntax.
+* If `syntax` is "indented", return the result of [parsing `text` as the indented syntax](./statements.md#parsing-text-as-indented-syntax).

 * If `syntax` is "css", return the result of [parsing `text` as CSS](#parsing-text-as-css).

 * If `syntax` is "scss", return the result of parsing `text` as SCSS.

+### Parsing Text as the indented syntax

+This algorithm takes a string `text` and returns a Sass abstract syntax tree.

+* Return

 ### Parsing Text as CSS